ArturCzopek/e-arbiter/API.md

 * */*

-#### Returns a page with draft tournaments which were created by user
+#### Returns a page with finished tournaments which were created by user
 ```
-GET /api/management/draft
+GET /api/management/finished
 ```

 ##### Parameters